karolcholewa/blog/_posts/2021-02-02-sql-cookbook.md

 categories: SQL
 ---

-Here is a collection of quick recipies for SQL reports or data digging.
+This is a collection of quick recipies for SQL reports or data digging.
+This post is incremental not to create short posts for quick SQL queries and tips.

 ## PATINDEX and LEFT
 The PATINDEX function returns a position of a pattern in a string.
 However, in conjunction with other string functions, such as LEFT it allows you to further extract string patters from a whole.